alamo-code-learners/lpthw/README.md

 # lpthw
-Repository for Learn Python the Hard Way
+Repository for our work on [Learn Python the Hard Way](http://learnpythonthehardway.org/book/) by [Zed Shaw](https://twitter.com/zedshaw)